RESETHACKER-COMMUNITY/What-Is-RESETHACKER/Chapters/Readme.md

 ![RestHacker-Community](https://user-images.githubusercontent.com/25515871/211546520-2c15a8bb-2f13-4bbe-90ce-16a4a23b7f5d.jpeg)

-An India crowdsourcing community of action for cybersecurity, DevOps & software engineers.
+An India crowdsourcing community of action for Cybersecurity professionals, DevOps engineers, and IT professionals.

 ## Our Mission :
-Connect, empower and train the infosec groups, leaders and workforce to solve cybersecurity problems.
+Connect, empower and train the infosec groups, leaders and workforce to protect degitalization.

 ## Our Vision:
 To build an India-centric cybersecurity community for the world that promote (Hacking)cybersecurity as a carrer in india.

+## Who can join ?
+- People who are passionate about technology, and want to stay updated with the industry trends and developme

 ## [Departments of ResetHacker Community](/Departments.md)
 Index | Department